Steve Walsh, President & Chief Executive Officer

 Mike is a graduate of Syracuse University College of Law and the Whitman School of Business at Syracuse University.
 He has been a member of the Massachusetts bar since 1996 and is an active member of the Boston Bar Association.

-Kate E. Walsh, MPH, Chair, President & CEO, Boston Medical Center
+Kate E. Walsh, MPH, Immediate Past Chair, President & CEO, Boston Medical Center

 Kate Walsh became the president and CEO of Boston Medical Center (BMC) on March 1, 2010.